BDC Hamburger Icon

 To establish your net income, take your small business’s gross profit and subtract all expenses.
 For example, suppose your business brought in $750,000 and had $500,000 in expenses (equipment, travel, supplies and salaries).
 We’re left with $250,000.

-As mentioned before, the riskier or smaller the business, the lower the multiple you can expect to achieve.
+As mentioned before, the riskier or smaller the business is, the lower the multiple you can expect to achieve.
 To work out your unique multiple, you must accept that there’s some guesswork and subjectivity involved.
-Unfortunately, there is no set way of finding a designated multiple.
-Instead, there are a few basic rules of thumb to follow:

-• Research your industry.
+• Industry average: Research your industry.
 What multiples have other businesses like yours sold for?

-• How healthy is your business’s financial history?
+• Financial health: How healthy is your business’s financial history?
+A strong financial history can result in a higher multiple.

-• Do you have any contracted income guaranteed over the coming years?
+• Guaranteed income: Do you have any long-term contracts or guaranteed revenue over the coming years?

-• How extensive is your customer base, and how strong are your supplier relationships?
+• Business relationships: How extensive is your customer base and how strong are your supplier relationships?
+Strong, long-term relationships add business value.

 Looking at your variables, you must make a decision based on what you think your multiple should be.
 Here’s a basic guide:

-Back to our example: We’ve got an annual net profit of $250,000.
+Back to our example, we’ve got an annual net profit of $250,000.
 We have $500,000 in expenses, which implies a reasonable amount of staff.
 Let’s assume that we fall into the second bracket for this example, leaving us with a multiple between two and five.
-Playing the middle ground, we’ll go with four, taking us to a current value of $1 million.
+Playing the middle ground, we’ll go with four.

-Now, bump up the value of the business based on potential growth.
+To refine your business valuation, consider your potential growth based on historical and market growth trends.
 While finding this information is fairly simple, it will take time and energy to ensure accuracy.
 You’ll need the following information:

-• Your own historical growth (or your competitors’ if you don’t have any)
+• Your company’s historical growth rate (or your competitors’ if you don’t have any)

 • Your market’s growth